SAP-samples/smart-co2nverter-ai/documentation/05-AI-features/AI-application-features-overview.md

 Typically, a transaction comes with a free text or description field.
 There is no definition of what this field could contain, but most of the timers, this field is supposed to be exposed to the user and capture the essence of the transaction in a human readable way.
 There is no structure to be expected, but many times, different transaction descriptions can have a similar pattern and contain repeated terms.

-This opens up an opportunity for applying a Large Language Model to do the categorization, or just be used as one step in the process.
+This opens up an opportunity for applying a Large Language Model to do the categorization or just be used as one step in the process.

 ```
 The following is a table of banking trasactions containing only the recipient of a transaction and the according description text: